 A Canstock Photo

-He slept in his old ‘60s van—a quasi-billboard that he’d plastered all over with colorful, squiggly lines and strange, enigmatic symbols, reflections of his moods and political bent I suppose.
-Some figures were changed and updated periodically to keep pace with his strongly held opinions as they ripened; he had painted them with salvaged brushes and scrounged house paints—bizarre creations to my eye but sacred to him.
+He slept in his old ‘60s van—a quasi-billboard that he’d plastered all over with colorful, squiggly lines and strange, enigmatic symbols, reflections of his moods and political bent, I suppose.
+Some drawings were changed and updated periodically to keep pace with his strongly held opinions as they ripened; he had painted them with salvaged brushes and scrounged house paints—bizarre creations to my eye but sacred to him.

 He had precious little in the way of mining equipment.
 A couple of shovels, five-foot wrecking bar, hammers, a five-gallon bucket, come-along, gold pan, gold weighing scale, and a few essential crevicing tools were all he had or wanted.